About us

 The Ghana Free Zones Authority has nine members who are appointed by the President in consultation with the Council of State.
 The Board is chaired by the Minister of Trade & Industry.
 The board’s main role is to facilitate, regulate and monitor activities in the free zones.

-Other Functions of the Board
+Functions of the Board

-- Granting licenses to applicants
+- Grant licenses to applicants.

-- Assisting applicants for licenses under Act 504 by providing services for obtaining other relevant licenses, permits and facilities examining and recommending for approval, agreements and treaties relating to the development activities of the free zones.
+- Assist applicants for licenses under Act 504 by providing services for obtaining other relevant licenses, permits and facilities.

-- Ensuring compliance by Free Zone Developers and Enterprises of the Free Zone Act and any other laws relevant to free one’s activities.
+- Monitor the activities, performance and development of Free Zone Developers and Enterprises to ensure compliance with the Free Zone Act and any other laws relevant to free zone activities.

 Tenure of Office